-The school menu has been discussed and reviewed and continues to follow a "healthy eating" direction.
+The school menu has also received review and now clearly follows a "healthy eating" direction.
 The menu provides good choice and variety and meals observed received positive comment from a number of young people.
 Meals provided are based on an understanding of children's preferences, health and dietary needs.
 Detailed information from parents and carers is used to form the basis for each young person's diet and all children are encouraged to experience different foods.
 Cultural and religious dietary needs are observed whenever requested.

 The Cook meets regularly with the children, care staff and parents in order to discuss the menu content and make appropriate amendments.
 Opportunity exists in the Lakeside Unit for the young people to work alongside staff in the preparation of the evening meal and to be involved in shopping and food purchase routines.

-The breakfast, mid day and evening meals were set up to be social and relaxed occasions with appropriate levels of supervision and necessary adult assistance being provided.
-The quality and quantity of the food provided was clearly enjoyed by all of the young people and all but one of the young people was positive on the meals provided.
+The breakfast, mid day and evening meals observed were set up to be social and relaxed occasions with appropriate levels of supervision and where necessary adult assistance being provided.
+The quality and quantity of the food provided was clearly enjoyed by all of the young people and all but one of the completed young person questionnaires was positive on the meals provided.
 The dining areas in both the school and Lakeside Unit are well-decorated, comfortable areas and all furniture, crockery and utensils appeared in good condition.